accela673/CapyGUI/README.md

-# CapyGUI
+# Final exam project COM 21a

-Code with GUI "CapyPhoto"
+Code with GUI named "CapyPhoto"